updated February 2011, minor revisions February 2014

 Not at all, though we hope that most will enjoy this opportunity to socialise in an informal manner.

-What shared facilities will be provided?
+What shared facilities are provided?

 Yes.
 There is more information on this under "splitting costs between households" in the Financial Procedures document in the resident's handbook section of the website.